Last updated on May 1st, 2022

 You will almost certainly be able to find a new sofa or chair that’s cheaper than upholstering your old one.
 However, that will be reflected in the cheap quality of the new furniture.

-Reupholstery is only worthwhile for furniture that was good quality and not cheaply made initially, as poorly made furniture tends to have low-quality frames and interiors which will be unlikely to last in the long term.
+Reupholstery is only worthwhile for furniture that is well made, as poorly made furniture tends to have low-quality frames and interiors which will be unlikely to last in the long term.

-Reupholstery costs more because it’s a long-term investment in a high-quality item for your home that’s created with considerable attention to detail.
+It costs more to reupholster furniture as it’s a long-term investment in a high-quality item for your home that’s created with considerable attention to detail.
+So, if you are looking to keep hold of your high quality furniture, read on to find out what you should expect to pay to have your chair or sofa reupholstered.

 Depending on the upholsterer, you can either get a quote by sending photos of your furniture or by arranging a home visit.
 These visits are often free and make it easier for measurements to be taken, the scope of the work to be agreed and for you to see how new fabrics and colours will work in your home.